yarisvt/tyk-docs/tyk-docs/content/customise-tyk/plugins/rich-plugins/rich-plugins-data-structures.md

 ### MiniRequestObject (coprocess_mini_request_object.proto)

-The `Coprocess.MiniRequestObject` is the main request data structure used by rich plugins It's used for middleware calls and contains important fields like headers, parameters, body and URL.
+The `Coprocess.MiniRequestObject` is the main request data structure used by rich plugins.
+It's used for middleware calls and contains important fields like headers, parameters, body and URL.
 A `MiniRequestObject` is part of a `Coprocess.Object`.

 ```{.copyWrapper}
 message MiniRequestObject {